 Having said that, the translation market in this town also extends to other languages.
 As the capital of the European Union, Brussels is home to a large number of expats from around the world.
 It’s impossible to underestimate the importance that translators and interpreters play in this culturally and linguistically diverse environment.
 In addition to French and Dutch, you can also hear German, Arabic, Chinese, Spanish, and a host of other languages.

 It goes without saying that this multiculturalism provides a true windfall for translators and interpreters.
 They are tasked with translating the many exchanges between foreign delegations, and their presence is indispensible at meetings of the numerous international institutions and organisations based in the capital.
 Brussels is a business hub and a center of European politics and negotiations.
 In this context, the representatives of the translation profession are the guardians of successful communication at the international level.
 On the other hand, the sector is critically lacking in professionals dealing in uncommon language pairs, such as French-Hindi or Dutch-Latvian.

 For the inhabitants of Brussels, and more broadly for the Belgian population in general, knowing both of the country’s primary languages is highly recommend.
 Furthermore, mastery of French and Dutch is often required in business and professional fields.

-But while bilingualism may be common, not just anyone can slip into the role a translator!
+But while bilingualism may be common in Belgium, not just anyone can slip into the role a translator!
 The fact is, translators have certain skills that not all bilingual speakers possess.
 For technical, medical, legal and institutional translations, calling on a professional in the desired language pair is a must.

 Are you a translator looking for a new challenge?
 Belgium just might be the next stop for you!